Search

 1. they are in a civil partnership or marriage that’s recognised in the UK.

-2. they have been living together in a relationship for at least 2 years when they apply.
+2. they have been in a relationship similar to marriage or civil partnership for at least 2 years before the date of application.

 3. they are a fiancé, fiancée or proposed civil partner and will marry or enter into a civil partnership in the UK within 6 months of arriving.